Top Five Lowest-Cost Private Jets

 Looking for more low-cost private jets?
 Here are some other options:

-- Embraer Phenom 300 ‒ This light jet is worth $9 million compared to the $8.3 million Cessna Citation CJ3+.
-The Phenom 300 has a range of up to 2,000 nautical miles and can accommodate up to seven passengers.
+- Embraer Phenom 300.
+This light jet is worth approximately £8.04 million compared to the £6.66 million Cessna Citation CJ3+.
+The Phenom 300 has a range of up to 2,000 nautical miles and can accommodate up to eight passengers.

-- Bombardier Learjet 45XR ‒ This midsize private jet costs $13 million brand new (just slightly more than the Cessna Citation XLS+), with a lower price tag for second-hand versions.
+- Bombardier Learjet 45.
+This midsize private jet costs between £2.70 and £3.33 million depending on the production year between 2003 and 2007.
+The upgraded version, the Learjet 45XR, costs around £10.46 million brand new (just slightly more than the Cessna Citation XLS+) with a lower price tag for second-hand versions.
+For example, a 2012 model will cost just over £5 million.
 The Bombardier Learjet 45XR has a range of around 2,000 nautical miles and can seat eight passengers.

-No matter how affordable these private jets may sound, prices don’t include additional costs that affect private plane owners, such as inspections, insurance, hangar space, pilot expenses and interior customizations.
-You should also take into consideration fuel costs, which vary depending on flight time and aircraft type.
+Although these private jets are more cost-effective than top-of-the-range models, it’s important to bear in mind that the prices quoted here don’t include additional running costs such as inspections, insurance, hangar space, pilot expenses, and interior customisations.
+You should also take into consideration fuel costs, which vary depending on your jet’s flight time and aircraft type.